jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

 When an attack is declared, the target (or targets) can use a defence, either by using a specific combat skill or a _generic defence_.

-The attacker and defender perform a Contest using their chosen skill as a base.
+The attacker and the defender perform a Contest using their chosen skill as a base.
 The attacker will add the modifier from the _dominance_ of its combat skill, and if any, of its weapon; similarly, the defender will add the _dominance_ of the selected skill, and eventually, of its armour, to the defence roll.